 “Our latest study provides consistently clear evidence directly from consumers regarding the effectiveness of restaurant rewards programs and the importance of such programs to restaurant guests,” said Dennis Duffy, President of Loyalogy.

 The study, based on detailed survey responses to 55 questions among 1,100 consumers from across the U.S., found that:

 - Consumers estimate an appealing restaurant rewards programs would increase their visit rate to a particular restaurant by an average of 35%.
-This figure is consistent with the 2013 study.

 - Nearly three-fourths of consumers (73%) report they would recommend a restaurant more to others if that restaurant offered an appealing rewards program.
-This figure is up from 65% in the 2013 study.

 - 86% of consumers prefer a rewards program with a clearly-defined proposition in which they earn rewards based on spending or visits rather than a program built solely on periodic, surprise free items.